AlessioRomeo/TelgeaAssessment/README.md

 # Task 1: Building a Component

-### Component Choice: Top-Up for Users
+## Component Choice: Top-Up for Users

-I chose the "Top-Up for Users" component because it offers a comprehensive user flow with multiple screens and interactions, and it demonstrates handling of form inputs, validation, and state management.
-The Whitelisting component felt too simplistic to fully showcase my abilities.
+I chose to implement the "Top-Up for Users" component because it offered a complete user flow with multiple screens and interactions—from selecting top-up options to confirming the request.
+This approach allowed me to demonstrate various skills such as form handling, state management, and dynamic component reuse.
+While the Whitelist Domains component was interesting, it felt too simple to showcase the breadth of my capabilities.

-### Technical Notes and Trade-offs
+## Technical Implementation and Reusable Components

-**Implementation Approach:**
-- **Framework:** Next.js with App Router for efficient routing and server components.
-- **Styling:** Tailwind CSS.
-- **State Management:** Context-based state management for the multi-step flow.
-- **Mock Data:** Hardcoded data for countries, top-up options, and user information.

-**Key Features:**
-- Multi-step flow for selecting top-up options.
-- HTML Accessibility features following best practices.
-- International data selection with a country search.
-- Date selection using a calendar interface.
-- Loading and error states with retry functionality.
-- Phone number input with formatting and validation.
-- Confirmation screen with a success message.

-**Trade-offs:**
-- **Tailwind vs. CSS/SCSS:** While Tailwind accelerates development, pure CSS/SCSS may offer better performance, scalability, and organization in larger codebases.
-- **Client Components:** Improved interactivity at the cost of a slightly larger bundle size.
-- **Context API vs. Form Libraries:** React Context simplifies state management, but lacks the robustness of specialized form libraries like React Hook Form.
-- **Font Family:** I noticed you guys use Selecta as Font Family.
-Unfortunately, I was unable to find that font online for free, reason why I am using Poppins for this.
-- **Mock Data:** Using hardcoded data speeds up development but would require refactoring for real API integration.

-**Future Improvements:**
-- Integrate with APIs for country data and top-up options.
-- Implement more robust form validation.
-- Add animations for smoother transitions.
-- Enhance accessibility features.
-- Expand test coverage.
+In this project, I focused on building reusable components to keep the code maintainable and scalable.
+For example, I created a dynamic Action Buttons component that can be fed different properties (like label, variant, and onClick) to serve multiple purposes across the flow.
+I also built components like the Header and TopupOption to ensure consistency and reusability.
+Accessibility was a key priority—I added proper ARIA attributes and semantic HTML elements to enhance SEO and overall user accessibility.

+The overall flow is managed using a context-based state management system.
+Even though I used hardcoded data for demonstration purposes, storing user selections in context simulates a realistic multi-step process.
+This design choice mimics the behavior of a production system where data flows smoothly between different screens, even if in a real-world scenario, the navigation might be handled via page rerouting and API calls.

+## Trade-offs and Future Considerations

+This implementation balances demonstrating a comprehensive user flow with practical, reusable code.
+However, there are trade-offs.
+I opted for context-based state management over traditional page routing to maintain a seamless flow, and used Tailwind CSS for rapid development despite its limitations in scalability compared to CSS modules or styled-components.
+In a production environment, I would enhance this by integrating robust form libraries like React Hook Form, improving API integrations, and conducting more extensive accessibility testing to ensure a polished, scalable solution.

 ---